Martin-L\"of Complexes: Introduction

-In Section \ref{sec:doppelgangers} we study $0$-truncated Martin-L\"{o}f complexes.
-In particular, we show that the category $\mlcxs_{0}$ is equivalent to the category of sets and, moreover, that if $X$ is a reflexive globular set, then $T_{0}(X)$ is the set of connected components of $X$.
-Even the proofs of these eminently plausible results are a bit more subtle than one might at first expect and their discussion in Section \ref{sec:doppelgangers} serves as a reasonable ``warm-up'' for the later sections.
-One of the principal difficulties one faces when proving results about Martin-L\"{o}f complexes is that the type theory also adds, in addition to composition and inverses, the doppelg\"{a}nger terms mentioned earlier.
-In our analysis of $\mlcxs_{0}$ then it is necessary to develop techniques for proving that such terms are essentially harmless.
-The principal technique, introduced in Section \ref{sec:doppelgangers}, we employ is a modified version of the Tait-style \cite{Tait:IIFFTI} logical-predicates argument.
-Section \ref{sec:dim1} begins with a proof that every 1-truncated Martin-L\"{o}f complex can be equipped with the structure of a groupoid.
-We then explicitly introduce the modified logical-predicates technique, called here the method of \emph{relevant types and terms}, and developing several of the technical results on it which are required later.
-The basic idea behind this approach is that the \emph{relevant terms} of identity type should be representatives of elements of the free groupoid on the underlying reflexive globular set and the principal result (Proposition \ref{prop:relevant_1}) is that all terms of appropriate type are propositionally equal to relevant terms.
-The proof of Proposition \ref{prop:relevant_1} relies in particular on an analysis, up to propositional equality, of the elimination ``$J$-terms'' for identity types via the action of maps $\{0,1\}\to\{0,1\}$ on those contexts which depend on identity types.
-This analysis is given in Sections \ref{subsec:sigma_action} and \ref{subsec:action_relevant}.
-An immediate consequence of Proposition \ref{prop:relevant_1} is that the free groupoid $\freegpd(G)$ on a reflexive globular set is equivalent to the induced groupoid structure on $T_{1}(G)$.
-This is Theorem \ref{theorem:main}.
-Finally, in Section \ref{sec:homotopy} we develop the general categorical properties of the category $\mlcxs_{1}$.
-In particular we prove as Theorem \ref{theorem:model_structure} that $\mlcxs_{1}$ is a bicomplete category with a Quillen closed model structure.
-This model structure is obtained via an adjunction with the category of groupoids via Crans's Transfer Theorem \cite{Crans:QCMSS}.
-Finally, we have, using our earlier results on relevant terms, that the adjunction between $\mlcxs_{1}$ and the category of groupoids is a Quillen equivalence (Corollary \ref{cor:quillen_equivalence}).
+In Section \ref{sec:doppelgangers} we study $0$-truncated and $1$-truncated Martin-L\"{o}f complexes.
+We first show that the category $\mlcxs_{0}$ is equivalent to the category of sets and, moreover, that if $X$ is a reflexive globular set, then $M_{0}(X)$ is the set of connected components of $X$.
+Even the proofs of these eminently plausible results are a bit more complicated than one might at first expect; one of the principal difficulties one faces when proving results about Martin-L\"{o}f complexes is that the type theory also adds, in addition to composition and inverses, the doppelg\"{a}nger terms mentioned earlier.
+We then turn to $1$-truncated complexes, with a proof that every such complex can be equipped with the structure of a groupoid.
+Towards a characterization of the free 1-dimensional ML-complexes, it is first shown that the Hofmann-Streicher groupoid semantics induces a comparison functor between the free groupoid $\freegpd(G)$ on a reflexive globular set and the induced groupoid structure on $M_{1}(G)$, the free 1-dimensional algebra on $G$.
+The main technical observation, namely that this comparison functor is an equivalence of groupoids, follows from the realizability semantics presented in~\cite{Hofstra:CRMTT}.
+Because this technique will also be required later, we shall give, for reasons of self-containment of the present paper, a brief explanation of how it works.